OM System OM-3

 Resolution

 With a high-quality M.Zuiko lens, the OM-3 delivers more resolution than most practical applications require.
-Considering viewing distance, an 8x10 print at 300 dpi serves as a useful benchmark for assessing resolution needs.
-Printing an image captured with the OM-3’s 20.4 effective megapixels results in over 12.8 megapixels.
-To illustrate further, you could crop 53.5% of the left and right sides and 22.5% of the top and bottom of the captured frame and still exceed the printer's resolution.
+For example, an 8x10 print at 300 dpi, using an image captured with the OM-3’s 20.4 effective megapixels, results in over 12 megapixels of excess resolution.
+One could crop 53.5% from the sides and 22.5% from the top/bottom and still exceed this print resolution.

 Full frame